taller2-2c2018/applicationServer/README.md

 sudo service mongod start
 ```

-3. To startup the application run this command
+3. To startup the application run these commands
 ```
+~ cd src
-python app.py
+~ python run.py
 ```

 4. To stop the mongoDB instance